bredamatt/cardano-notes/revealjs/Frank/BlockchainGuarantees.md

 Liveness: If all honest nodes in system attempt to include a transaction then, after the passing of time corresponding to *u* slots (called the *transaction confirmation time*), all nodes, if queried and responding honestly, will report the transaction as stable.

+Persistence and liveness derived from three properties:
+- Common prefix
+- Honest chain growth
+- Existential chain quality

 ## Fairness
 No systemic discrimination that is against the rules of the protocol